 Your employees will be happier if they see themselves as partners in protecting the company’s data, not targets of monitoring software.
 And your company’s data will be that much more secure.

-A good employee monitoring software package can be customized to meet the needs of your employees and address their concerns.
+A good user activity monitoring platform can be customized to meet the needs of your employees and address their concerns.
 For more information about how employee monitoring software can work for your company, start your free 7-day trial.